vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 (e) Tho Saka Bra The Saka Era is the era par excellence which has been used by Indian astronomers all over India in their calculations since the time of the astronomer Varaha mihira (died 587 A.D.) and probably earlier.
 The Indian almanac-makers, even now, use the Saka era for calculations, and then convert the calculations to their own systems.

 This era is extensively used over the whole of India except in Tinnevelly and part of Malabar, and is more widely used than any otber era.
 It is also called Saka Kala, Saka Bhapa Kala, Sakendra Kala, and Salivabana Saka and also saka Samvat.
 Its years are Caitrādi for luni-solar reckoning and Meṣādi for solar reckoning.
-In the luni-solar reckoning the months are pūrnimântă in the North and amāntā in Southern India.
+In the luni-solar reckoning the months are pūrnimântā in the North and amāntā in Southern India.
 The reckoning of the Saka era begins with the vernal equi nox of 78 A.D., and is measured by expired years, so the year between the vernal equinox of 78 A.D. to that of 79 A.D. is zero of Saka era.
 In some pañcangais of Southern India the current year is however seen to be used instead of the elapsed year, where the number of year of the era is one more than the era in general use

 But we are not yet sure about the origin of this era.
 It has been traced back to the Saka satraps of Ujjain, from the year 52 (130 A.D.) to the end of the dynasty about 395 A.D.
 But in their own records, they merely record it as year so and so, but there is not the slightest doubt that the era used by them subsequently became known as the Saka era (ride: 5.5)